 Organizations that prioritize employee experience will be in a much better position to thrive in an evolving and competitive landscape.
 Those that don’t may very well find themselves struggling to survive.

-Speaking at a recent GDS Group Retail summit, Stephen Gee, Chief Customer Officer at Jugo, says the McKinsey report, that revealed 83% of retailers are struggling with recruitment, should be a wakeup call for leaders who have not been prioritizing employee experience.
+Speaking at a recent GDS Group Retail Summit, Stephen Gee, Chief Customer Officer at Jugo, says the McKinsey report, which revealed 83% of retailers are struggling with recruitment, should be a wakeup call for leaders who have not been prioritizing employee experience.

-“This dangerous mix of high turnover low attraction and lack of skills means it’s can’t just be a customer first approach it has to be about employees and it has to be their customers and in our experience lots of those organizations that embrace that type of work in the technology and tools that came with it have performed pretty well.”
+“This dangerous mix of high turnover low attraction and lack of skills means it can’t just be a customer-first approach it has to be about employees and it has to be their customers and in our experience, lots of those organizations that embrace that type of work in the technology and tools that came with it have performed pretty well.”

 – Stephen Gee, Chief Customer Officer, Jugo